Edinburgh-College-of-Art/Ediburgh-College-of-Art.github.io/repos/ad3/index.md

 ### Where can I work with Electronics?

-If you want to go beyond using a breadboard and need some workshop space there are some fascilities available in the University and the wider city of Edinburgh.
-We wouldn't encourage students to use there own soldering irons, so there are some fascilities available on request.
+If you want to go beyond using a breadboard and need some workshop space there are some facilities available in the University and the wider city of Edinburgh.
+We wouldn't encourage students to use there own soldering irons, so there are some facilities available on request.

 - [uCreate Studio](https://www.ucreatestudio.is.ed.ac.uk)
 - [Design Informatics](https://www.eca.ed.ac.uk/profile/mark-kobine)

-Out of hours and outside the university there are some fadcilities available for electonic prototyping
+Out of hours and outside the university there are some facilities available for electronic prototyping

 - [Eagle Lab at CodeBase](https://labs.uk.barclays/locations/edinburgh)
 - [Edinburgh HackLab](https://edinburghhacklab.com)